 Time resolution is set by the VLBI correlator accumulation time.
-At the VLBA correlator it is about 2 seconds for most projects, although a min-
+At the VLBA correlator it is about 2 seconds for most programs, although a minimum accumulation time of 131 milliseconds will be available for special programs.
+Pulsar gating is also available on the VLBA correlator (Benson 1998).